vernjan/ctf-writeups/write-ups/TheCatch2022/02-incidents/03-messenger-portal/README.md

 </p>
 ```

 Flag is displayed in reverse.
-Fix it and grab `FLAG{CjJn-3bH6-xT9z-1wEE}`
+Fix it and enjoy `FLAG{CjJn-3bH6-xT9z-1wEE}`